 - 1. See Figure 3: Transfer of Development Rights (TDR) Program for TDR program description. - 2.
-Lands in the Agricultural Transition Area may qualify as TDR Receiving Areas with an 8-to-1 transfer ratio, per the "Development Policies for Agricultural Transition Area" below. - 3.
+Lands in the Agricultural Transition Area may qualify as TDR Receiving Areas with an 8-to-1 transfer ratio, per the applicable policies in Figure 3, once the Town designates such lands as appropriate for more intensive development per the "Development Policies for Agricultural Transition Area" below. - 3.
 Prior to such designation, there may be RDU transfers with a 1-to-1 transfer ratio between and within Agricultural Preservation Areas/Agricultural Transition Areas, per "Limited Additional RDU Transfer Opportunity" applicable policies in Figure 3.